Figure53/QLabKit.objc/README.md

 QLabKit is an Objective-C library for controlling QLab over the new OSC API introduced in QLab 3.
 It runs on OS X (10.7+) and iOS (6.0+).

+**NOTE** this is under active development and the API may change

 ## Installation

 All the files for the library are in the `lib` folder.
 Copy all the files from that folder into your project.
 Make sure you also include the code in the `F53OSC` folder which is a submodule.
 You'll also need to link against `Security.framework`.
+All files in QLabKit use ARC.
+All files in F53OSC are non-ARC except for the GCDAsync* files.
+Non-ARC files will need to have `fno-objc-arc` flag set in the build phase.

 ## Classes